Guest post by Jess Coleman

 Speaking of secondhand, a great money-saving option is checking thrift stores (in-person and online) for essentials like baby clothes and nursery furniture.
 Things to avoid buying used include cribs, car seats, and strollers made before 2015.
 Check out OfferUp and Facebook Marketplace for items being sold locally.

 Beat morning sickness for less

-The only thing worse than morning sickness is the price tag on morning sickness medications.
+The only thing worse than morning sickness itself is the price tag on morning sickness medications.
 My OB let me in on a little secret: taking a combination of Unisom and Vitamin B-6 is just as effective.
 I’m happy to report that it worked for me (and tons of other women online), but obviously you’ll want to discuss this with your doc beforehand.